Car Accident Lawyer Waterloo

 Ontario has accident benefit/no-fault system of insurance that requires your own auto insurer to compensate you for certain losses designated under the Insurance Act and Statutory Accident Benefits Schedule.
 All other losses can be recovered through the at-fault motorist’s insurer, subject to their policy limits.

-At Grillo Barristers we are actively engaged with ever evolving injury law and legal framework surrounding insurance disputes and know what it takes to win your case.
+At Grillo Law we are actively engaged with ever evolving injury law and legal framework surrounding insurance disputes and know what it takes to win your case.

 Car Accident Policy Limits